Automatic Contraction of Unstructured Tensor Networks: Numerical Experiments

 This model is a useful one to test against because it has several limits with known analytic results.
 For instance, when $h=0$ the free energy is

 \cite{Ising1925}, where $N$ is the number of sites.
 Figure~\ref{fig:ising1DJdata} shows the free energy PyTNR computes in this limit as a function of the number of sites and for several $J$, along with the residual versus the exact answer and the time required for the computation.
-These results were produced using the entropy contraction sequence heuristic (see Appendix~\ref{appen:contheur}), no tree optimization, and an SVD truncation accuracy of $10^{-3}$.
-The error is well below the truncation accuracy, typically lying near the machine floating point precision.
+These results were produced using the entropy contraction sequence heuristic (see Appendix~\ref{appen:contheur}), no tree optimization (see Appendix~\ref{appen:treeOpt}), and an SVD truncation accuracy of $10^{-3}$.
+The error is well below the truncation accuracy, lying near the machine floating point precision.
 Models with $J > 0$ prefer antiferromagnetic ordering, and so as expected exhibit an oscillatory dependence on the parity of the number of sites.

 In general larger models require more run time, but this trend is a polynomial in system size and shows little dependence on $J$, so the computations remain tractable even for large systems.
+This may be understood because the contraction of a 1D tensor network with $N$ sites reduces to $N$ matrix multiplications of fixed size, so the runtime might be expected to be linear.
+In fact I find runtime scaling like $N^{1.3}$, which is due to the overhead of our heuristics selecting a contraction ordering.

-The opposing limit is less interesting, but useful to test against nonetheless.
+The opposing limit is less interesting, but provides a useful test nonetheless.
 In this case $J=0$, so

 \cite{Ising1925}.
 Figure~\ref{fig:ising1Dhdata} shows the free energy PyTNR computes in this limit as a function of the number of sites and for several $h$, along with the residual versus the exact answer.
 These results were produced using the entropy contraction sequence heuristic (see Appendix~\ref{appen:contheur}), no tree optimization, and an SVD truncation accuracy of $10^{-3}$.
-The error is well below the truncation accuracy, typically lying near the machine floating point precision.
 There is no coupling between sites so there are no finite size effects, and the result is just a flat line in each case.
 Note that the model was still initialized with the $J$ tensors shown in Figure~\ref{fig:ising1D}, so this lack of coupling is something that PyTNR computed, rather than being pre-specified.
+The error is again of order the machine floating point precision.
 Once more larger models require more run time, but this trend is a polynomial in system size and shows little dependence on $J$, so the computations remain tractable even for large systems.